-Incoming Kindergarteners need to be age 5 on or before September 1, 2019
+Incoming Kindergarteners must be age 5 on or before September 1, 2019 to register.

 What do I need to register my child for Kindergarten?

 - Proof of residence within the district (contract on house, lease agreement, actual title to house, current Round Rock ISD tax statement, or current utility bill indicating the address and the adult’s name.)

 - Child’s immunization record (see requirements below)